Private Health Insurance FAQs

 While Medicare is acknowledged as one of the world's best public health systems, it mainly covers things like:

-• treatment at general and specialist practitioners
+- treatment with general and specialist practitioners

-• treatment at public hospitals
+- treatment at public hospitals

-• a portion of the cost of medical treatment in private hospitals by surgeons, anaesthetists and other specialists.
+- a portion of the cost of medical treatment in private hospitals by surgeons, anaesthetists and other specialists.

 What can private health insurance cover that Medicare doesn't?

-• hospital insurance can cover you for hospital accommodation and theatre fees at private hospitals (for services listed on your policy) and emergency ambulance travel, depending on your level of cover.
+- Hospital insurance can cover you for hospital accommodation and theatre fees at private hospitals (for services listed on your policy) and emergency ambulance travel, depending on your level of cover.

-• extras insurance can cover you for day-to-day health services, like dental treatments, glasses and contact lenses and physiotherapy, depending on your level of cover.
+- Extras insurance can cover you for day-to-day health services, like dental treatments, glasses and contact lenses and physiotherapy, depending on your level of cover.

 What's the Pharmaceutical Benefits Scheme (PBS)?